 2. Find “the right” message

-Expressing your idea into the right message is paramount.
-If you missed sending it, you risk everything.
+Transposing your idea into the right message is paramount.
+If you missed on a propper delivery, you risk everything.
 Fortunately, there are several steps you could achieve that.

 One of them is Simon Sinek’s “Start with Why” roadmap, deemed to be as one of the most successful in building and engaging your audience.
 He states: